 By checking the digital signature, a DNS resolver is able to check if the information is identical (i.e. unmodified and complete) to the information published by the zone owner and served on an authoritative DNS server.

 DNSSEC can protect any data published in the DNS, including text records (TXT), mail exchange records (MX), etc.

 Currently we do not offer hosted DNSSec services, however, as a registrar we provide the tools to allow you to configure your domain to work with third party DNS providers that offer DNSSec.

-To configure the service you will need to get the Delegation Signer Records (DS) for the domain from your DNSSEC provider.
+To configure the service you will need to get the Delegation Signer Records (DS) for the domain from your DNSSEC provider, and follow these steps:

 1. Sign the domain with DNSSec at your DNS provider and note the information from the DS records that was generated.